 - How do I apply?

-Once you have a good list, you can work these answers into your tour guide job description by following these steps:
+Once you have a good list, work these answers into your tour guide job description by following these steps:

 1. Pick the right job title